Omidyar Network: Investees

-Reporters in Residence Program

 The Reporters in Residence program was launched in 2022 and is designed to give freelance reporters financial support (in the form of a monthly stipend) in an effort to increase coverage of deeper and more pressing economic issues.

 Spinoff organizations

 In 2011, Democracy Fund was established as an Omidyar Network initiative; three years later, it became an independent foundation.
 Omidyar Network spun out Spero Ventures, a venture capital fund, in March 2018.

 In 2018, Omidyar Network spun off its Governance & Citizen Engagement initiative.
 The group now operates as Luminate, a global philanthropic organization that invests in civic empowerment, data and digital rights, financial transparency, and independent media.
 Melanie Hui is its CEO.
 In 2019, Omidyar Network spun off its Financial Inclusion initiative.
 The group now operates as Flourish and is led by Tilman Ehrbeck, Arjuna Costa, and Emmalyn Shaw.
 A year later, the organization spun off its education portfolio as Imaginable Futures.

 In January 2020, Omidyar Network spun out its property rights initiative as a new nonprofit organization called PlaceFund.